Our Researchers

 International collaboration and the exchange of knowledge play a crucial role in the advancement of translational research into innovative treatment options.
 Snowdome has collaborated with the Leukemia & Lymphoma Society (LLS) in the United States and the Leukaemia Foundation in Australia to drive forward ground-breaking blood cancer research via the LLS Translational Research Program.
 The program focuses on accelerating research that shows significant potential of translating into new clinical applications.

-Now into its fifth year, the collaboration between our organisations has resulted in the funding of ten Australian research projects, worth a total of AUD $9 million.
+A partnership spanning six years, the collaboration between our organisations has resulted in the funding of 11 Australian research projects, worth a total of AUD $10 million.

 Get in touch